Published July 21, 2025 by Nicole Burke

 Before frost or colder weather hits, get out and harvest as many leaves and pieces of fruit as you can from the garden.
 Many warm-season plants will slow their growth down significantly with fewer hours of sunshine and cooler temps (and the plants can start to take on disease), so grab your harvest basket and pick, pick, pick.

-Particularly important is to gather warmer weather fruits like tomatoes, peppers, and eggplants.
+Particularly important is to gather warmer weather fruits like tomatoes, peppers, and cucumbers.
 Unripe tomatoes can be cut and left to ripen indoors in a paper bag.
 Harvest heavily from your herbs; most will survive cold snaps, but basil will die at the first sign of wintry weather.
 Enjoy those last tastes of summer while you can!
-Learn more about which plants to remove before your first frost.

 fall kitchen garden harvest

-Perform a Fall Garden Clean Up
+Perform a Fall Garden Cleanup

 Raking isn’t just for the areas around your trees; it’s important to rake around your kitchen garden plants too.
 Don’t allow fallen or diseased leaves to remain on the surface of your garden for long.
 By clearing the soil area, you can uncover pests that were planning on overwintering in your garden and ensure a much healthier garden for winter or spring, depending on when you’re ready to plant again.